trevisanj/pinga/README.md

 ## Contents

-This branch contains the hands-on sketchbook, presentation slides and image bank.
+This branch contains the hands-on sketchbook, image bank, and presentation slides.

 ### Hands-on sketchbook